openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 Done
 ```

-The FTD Joiner (Extended MAC = `e6cdd2d93249a243`) has promoted itself to a
+The FTD Joiner (Extended MAC = `e6cdd2d93249a243`) has promoted itself
-Router.
-Note that the RLOC16 is different (`b800` instead of `0c02`).
-That's
+to a Mesh Extender.
+Note that the RLOC16 is different (`b800` instead
-because the RLOC16 is based on the Router ID and Child ID of a device.
-When it
+of `0c02`).
+That's because the RLOC16 is based on the Router ID and
-transitions from End Device to Router, its Router ID and Child ID values change,
+Child ID of a device.
+When it transitions from an End Device to a Mesh
+Extender, its Router ID and Child ID values change, and so does the
-and so does the RLOC16.
+RLOC16.

 <img src="img/otcodelab_top01C.png" alt="otcodelab_top01C.png" width="400" />